972C8/palletpals-webapp/README.md

 The PalletPals webapp was developed as a part of the IT-Project module of the Business Information Technology study programme at FHNW by Daniel Locher ([@dantheman625](https://github.com/dantheman625)) Tibor Haller ([@972C8](https://github.com/972C8)), and Marco Kaufmann ([@mahgoh](https://github.com/mahgoh)).
 The app XXXX

-The project was developed in two repositories: [palletpals-webapp](https://github.com/972C8/palletpals-webapp) and [palletpals-client](https://github.com/mahgoh/palletpals-client). `bucket-webapp` contains the main application and the final web application.
+The project was developed in two repositories: [palletpals-webapp](https://github.com/972C8/palletpals-webapp) and [palletpals-client](https://github.com/mahgoh/palletpals-client). `palletpals-webapp` contains the main application and the final web application.
 The frontend was developed in the repository `palletpals-client` - more information can be found in the repository.

 ## Introduction
 TEXT?